jnozzi/cocoadev.com/markdown/SetLevel.md

 ----
-General/NSWindowController responds to window - your controller is probably just a General/NSObject.
+NSWindowController responds to window - your controller is probably just a NSObject.
 In which case, add an outlet to your controller (in IB click the controller, select the Classes tab, see attributes in the Inspector panel), name it myWindow and connect it to the window object from within Interface Builder.

 write a window method that returns the outlet's content: i.e.

-- (General/NSWindow *) window
+- (NSWindow *) window
 {
     return myWindow;
 }

 this should be it.
-PS note that you either have to regenerate your controller's H file after adding the outlet from General/InterfaceBuilder or add the declaration yourself.
+PS note that you either have to regenerate your controller's H file after adding the outlet from InterfaceBuilder or add the declaration yourself.

 ----